inet-framework/inet/showcases/visualizer/canvas/submoduleinfo/doc/index.rst

 accordingly, thus packets going between ``source`` and ``destination`` are routed via ``relay``.
-The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`Ieee80211ScalarRadioMedium`, and an :ned:`IntegratedVisualizer` module.
+The network also contains an :ned:`Ipv4NetworkConfigurator`, an :ned:`Ieee80211ScalarRadioMedium`, and an :ned:`IntegratedCanvasVisualizer` module.

 .. figure:: media/infonetwork.png
    :width: 60%